Field Guide

 What it is: The premium you pay when events land with less than 60 days' notice.

-Signal: More than 5 "last-minute" events in the past year.
+Signal: More than five last-minute events in the past year, or every request treated as high priority.

 Pipeline Tax (Missed Impact)

-What it is: The budget you could not protect because you could not prove value.
+What it is: The budget you couldn't protect because you couldn't prove value.

 The math: The pipeline value of events that got cut or questioned.
-If you could not defend 5 events worth $100K each in pipeline, that is $500,000.
+If you couldn't defend five events worth $100K each in pipeline, that's $500,000.

-Signal: You can not name a 30-day proof point for most events.
+Signal: You can't name a 30-day proof point for most events, even when Salesforce shows opportunity activity.

 Key Insight: You might be paying one tax.
 You might be paying all three.
-Most teams do not know until they calculate.
+Most teams don't know until they calculate.

 Which tax is hurting you most?

-Before you run the full calculator, try this 2-minute triage.
+Before you run the full calculator, try this two-minute triage.
 Answer yes or no.

 1Have you lost 2+ team members in the past 12 months?People Tax